The trap of identification

 We identify with the material surroundings.
 We identify with our social, family, work and intimate roles.
 With tasks we perform, tools we wield, stuff we use.
 With money, opinions, teachings, social status, wealth, past, future, people around, ups and downs, symbols, forms.
 We identify with pain and suffering we experience.
 We identify with energy and information flowing through us.
 We identify with physical, emotional and mental states we experience.

 We simply identify with everything.
 And that’s our issue.
 Not the experiences, states, roles or material surroundings themselves.
 They are completely neutral, pure and innocent.
 There’s nothing wrong with money and wealth, people around, politics, pain or suffering.
 It’s we who are giving them meaning.
-Through our behaviour and way of use.
+Through our behaviour, our false beliefs and way of use.
 Especially through our identification with them.
 We, unconsciously, want to own and hold – people, money, love, opinions, pain, truth, things and experiences.
 But just the ones we like or we are comfortable with.
 On the other hand, we want to avoid and get rid of any kind of discomfort.

 We are so possessive.
 We don’t know how to let go.
 And mostly, the clinging mechanism is very subtle.
 It requires a lot of awareness and patience to see the pattern.
 It’s a protective mechanism.
 It gives us a sense of existence.
-It gives us the identity.
-It gives us the safety.
+It gives us identity.
+It gives us safety.
 Unfortunately a false one.
 Which, one day, will inevitably fall apart.

 Human is an archetypal being.
-However, by detaching the human being from the world of the archetype, we are being drowned in the material world only and we are closing up the way for a deeper understanding of life and ourselves.
+However, by detaching the human being from the world of the archetype, we are being drowned in the world of matter only and we are closing up the way for a deeper understanding of life and ourselves.
 The world of archetype really is the key to understanding the human being.
 And the archetype is what the content of collective unconscious really is.

 It is our identification with symbolism or with any content of unconscious that flows through us at the moment we step into the unknown and embrace the emptiness, which causes issues.
 It’s when we agree to “get out of the way”.
 Of what the unavoidable consequence is an organic, accelerated surfacing of the old, ancestral memories.